-Competition is fierce in many industries, and customer expectations are higher than ever before.
-As such, choosing the right GTM strategy can make all the difference between growth and stagnation.
+Competition in B2B SaaS is fierce, selling has become harder, and customer expectations are higher than ever.
+As such, choosing the right GTM motion can make all the difference between growth and stagnation.

 What are the core B2B GTM motions?